kt-ritesh/todo-application/README.md

 # todo-application
-Using List as a database
+Using Lisst as a database